 \section{Introduction}

-A generative adversarial network (GAN)~\citep{goodfellow2014generative} is a popular approach for generative modeling.
-GANs have achieved remarkable performance in various domains such as image~\citep{brock2018large,karras2019style,karras2021alias}, audio~\cite{kumar2019melgan,donahue2019adversarial,kong2020hifi}, and video~\citep{tulyakov2018mocogan,hao2021gancraft}.
+Utilizing a generative adversarial network (GAN)~\citep{goodfellow2014generative} is a popular approach for generative modeling, and GANs have achieved remarkable performance in image~\citep{brock2018large,karras2019style,karras2021alias}, audio~\citep{kumar2019melgan,donahue2019adversarial,kong2020hifi}, and video~\citep{tulyakov2018mocogan,hao2021gancraft} domains.
 The aim of GAN is to learn a target probability measure via a neural network, called a generator.
 To achieve this, a discriminator is introduced, and the generator and discriminator are optimized in a minimax way.

 Here, we pose the question of whether GAN optimization actually makes the generator distribution close to the target distribution.
 For example, likelihood-based generative models such as variational autoencoders~\citep{kingma2013auto,higgins2017beta,zhao2019infovae,takida2022sq-vae}, normalizing flows~\citep{tabak2010density,tabak2013family,rezende2015variational}, and denoising diffusion probabilistic models~\citep{ho2020denoising,song2020denoising,nichol2021improved} are optimized via the principle of minimizing the exact Kullback--Leibler divergence or its upper bound~\citep{jordan1999introduction}.
-For GANs, in contrast, it is known that solving the minimization problem with the optimal discriminator is equivalent to minimizing a specific dissimilarity~\citep{goodfellow2014generative,sebastian2016f,lim2017geometric,miyato2018spectral}.
+For GANs, in contrast, solving the minimization problem with the optimal discriminator is equivalent to minimizing a specific dissimilarity~\citep{goodfellow2014generative,sebastian2016f,lim2017geometric,miyato2018spectral}.
 Furthermore, GANs have been analyzed on the basis of the optimal discriminator assumption~\citep{chu2020Smoothness}.
-However, real-world GAN optimizations hardly achieve maximization~\citep{fiez2022minimax}, and analysis of GAN optimization without that assumption is still challenging.
+However, real-world GAN optimizations hardly achieve maximization~\citep{fiez2022minimax}, and analysis of GAN optimization without that assumption remains a challenge.